Corporate Governance

 Implementation Structure

 Toyota Industries convenes monthly meetings of the Board of Directors to resolve important management matters and monitor the execution of duties by directors.
-We appoint outside directors who have a wealth of experience and knowledge concerning business management.
+We appoint outside directors who have a wealth of experience and knowledge such as business management.
 They attend meetings of the Board of Directors and give opinions and ask questions as deemed necessary based on their individual, wide-ranging experience and insights related to the management of globally operating companies and monozukuri (manufacturing).
-Through this supervisory function of outside directors, we ensure the legality and validity of the Board’s decisions as well as directors’ execution of duties from an objective perspective.
-The Management Committee, which is composed of directors at the executive vice president level and above as well as relevant senior executive officers and other executives, deliberates on a variety of issues concerning important management matters, such as our corporate vision, management policies, medium-term business strategies and major investments, as well as crucial projects in each business division.
+Through this supervisory function of outside directors, we ensure the legality and validity of the Board's decisions as well as the directors' execution of duties from an objective perspective.
+Moreover, a variety of issues concerning important management matters, such as our corporate vision, management policies, medium-term business strategies and major investments, as well as crucial projects in each business division, are discussed by the Management Committee, which is composed of directors at the executive vice president level and above as well as relevant senior executive officers and other executives, prior to deliberation by the Board of Directors.

 At meetings of the Management Council, directors, audit & supervisory board members and senior executive officers convene to report and confirm the monthly status of business operations and share overall deliberations at Board of Directors meetings and other management-related information.